Google Play publishing with codemagic.yaml

 submit_as_draft: true

-1. Codemagic enables you to automatically publish your app either to one of the tracks:
+1. Codemagic enables you to automatically publish your app to one of the tracks:

 • Internal — publish for internal testing and QA